Tyler, the Creator: Artistry

-From the release of his third studio album Wolf, critics noticed a musical change in Tyler's productions, venturing into more accessible and melodic sounds through fusions of jazz, R&B and soul, including collaborations with artists from those genres such as Erykah Badu, Charlie Wilson or Frank Ocean.
+From the release of his third studio album Wolf, critics noticed a musical change in Tyler's productions, venturing into more accessible and melodic sounds through fusions of jazz, R&B and soul, including collaborations with artists from those genres such as Erykah Badu, Charlie Wilson, and Frank Ocean.
 He also took a more intimate approach in his lyrics, talking about his father's abandonment in the song "Answer".
 However, his next release, Cherry Bomb, had a mixed reception from fans and critics for its experimental production, in which Tyler decided to "create only songs" without any connection between them, with a more "aggressive" and "noisy" aesthetic.
-The Medium would write in an analysis that "(Cherry Bomb) is the album that signaled this change and would pave the way for his follow-up's Flower Boy and Igor to build upon, in terms of Tyler's style of production and lyricism."
+The Medium would write in an analysis that "[Cherry Bomb] is the album that signaled this change and would pave the way for his follow-up's Flower Boy and Igor to build upon, in terms of Tyler's style of production and lyricism."
 Around this time, Tyler would indefinitely step away from his responsibilities with Odd Future, signing with the record label Columbia Records.

 Tyler's fifth album, Flower Boy, "marked the beginning of a new era — a complete departure from the wildly offensive lyrics and dark themes that defined his previous works".
 Igor, Tyler's first Grammy-winning album, was a deeply personal concept album about "the emotional journey of being the odd man out in a love triangle", while Call Me If You Get Lost, his second Grammy-winning album, was a concept album about "the persona of "Tyler Baudelaire", a suave, well-traveled gentleman with a sophisticated taste for high art".
 This latest trilogy established Tyler as one of the most acclaimed and highest-rated artists of his generation and decade.
 During his acceptance of the Cultural Influence Award at the BET Awards, Tyler thanked Q-Tip, André 3000, Chad Hugo, Kanye West, Missy Elliott, Busta Rhymes, and Hype Williams as his influences.
 In addition to music, Tyler also established himself in the fashion industry with Golf Le Fleur, a high-end luxury line described to "embody the globe-trotting mise en scène of his 2021 album Call Me If You Get Lost".